paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-16a-atlantic-tunas-convention.md

 Pub.
 L. 94–70, § 1, Aug.
 5, 1975, 89 Stat.
 385, provided: “That this Act [enacting this chapter and provisions set out below] may be cited as the ‘Atlantic Tunas Convention Act of 1975’.”

 #### Separability
 Pub.
-L. 94–70, § 13, formerly § 11, Aug.
+L. 94–70, § 12, formerly § 11, Aug.
 5, 1975, 89 Stat.
 394; renumbered § 13, Pub.
 L. 105–384, title II, § 202(b)(1)(D), Nov.
 13, 1998, 112 Stat.
-3452, provided that: “If any provision of this Act [this chapter] or the application of such provision to any circumstance or persons shall be held invalid, the validity of the remainder of the Act and the applicability of such provision to other circumstances or persons shall not be affected thereby.”
+3452; renumbered § 12, Pub.
+L. 114–81, title I, § 107(5), Nov.
+5, 2015, 129 Stat.
+658, provided that: “If any provision of this Act [this chapter] or the application of such provision to any circumstance or persons shall be held invalid, the validity of the remainder of the Act and the applicability of such provision to other circumstances or persons shall not be affected thereby.”

 <a id="section-971a"></a>